rellfy/foundry-template/README.md

 # foundry-template
-A ✨ blazing fast ✨template for template for Solidity development with [Foundry][1].
+A ✨ blazing fast ✨ template for template for Solidity development with [Foundry][1].

 Refer to the [📖 Foundry Book][2] for documentation on Foundry.